emacs-berlin/syntactic-close/README.md

-When it's about to insert a closing delimiter, commonly typing a parenthese, bracket, brace or whatever is needed.
+When it's about to insert a closing delimiter, commonly typing a parenthesis, bracket, brace or whatever is needed.

 Beside these keys are often more difficult to reach than others on some keyboards, all closing in all modes could be done by just one